thatjohnmartin/django-crimpyutils/README.md

 django-crimpyutils
 ==================

-A random collection of utils for Django apps.
+A random collection of somewhat useful utils for Django apps.